Stanford, Bedfordshire: Education

 It is in the catchment zone for Robert Bloomfield Academy.
 Stanford is also in the catchment zone for Samuel Whitbread Academy, which has an upper school and sixth form.

 Governance

 Stanford elects three councillors to Southill parish council.

 It is part of Northill ward for elections to the Central Bedfordshire Unitary Authority.

 Prior to 1894, Stanford was administered as part of the hundred of Wixamtree.

 From 1894 until 1974 it was in Biggleswade Rural District and from 1974 to 2009 in Mid Bedfordshire District.

-Stanford is in the Mid Bedfordshire parliamentary constituency.
+Since 2024, Stanford has been in the North Bedfordshire parliamentary constituency.

 Public transport

 Grant Palmer operates route 200 a two-hourly Monday to Saturday daytime bus service to Biggleswade (journey time 9 to 15 minutes) and to Clifton, Shefford and Flitwick (50 minutes).

 There is a weekly, Wednesday only service to Bedford by community bus operator, Wanderbus (journey time 26 minutes).
 Wanderbus also runs monthly services to St Neots and Welwyn Garden City.

 The nearest railway station is Biggleswade.